Matthew Francis Johnson ’16, How I Graduated Debt Free

-“The CIA gave me the chance to delve deeper into my own interests, skills, shortcomings, & ambitions to create my own career path.”
+“The CIA gave me the chance to delve deeper into my own interests, skills, shortcomings, and ambitions to create my own career path.”

 When did you realize you wanted to go into this field?